Pipeline-to-Power/decidim-module-ptp/decidim-budgets_booth/docs/ZIP_CODE_VOTING.md

 | --------      | --------------- | ---------------------- |
 |  West Bronx   | AREA_BRONX_WEST | Area - Neighborhood    |

-4. +Finally, inside each neighborhood, add the zip codes that the particular area has.
-Each zip code should have the scope type of "Area - Postal".
+4. Finally, inside each neighborhood, add the ZIP codes that the particular area has.
+Each ZIP code should have the scope type of "Area - Postal".
 For example, to create the 10465 sub-scope inside the West Bronx scope, we will create the following scope:

 | **name**      | **code**              | **scope type**   |
 | --------      | --------------------- | ---------------- |